The concentric zone model is a theory used in human geography to explain the patterns of urban land use.

 The concentric zone model works on the assumption that land needed for a city’s outward expansion will always be available.

-In practice, this is not always the case, as a city may be bounded by hills, sea, desert or other geographical features that may limit its outward expansion.
+In practice, this is not always the case, as a city may be bounded by hills, sea, desert or other geographical features that are environmentally determinist and limit a city’s outward expansion.

 For instance, Tokyo, the most populous metropolitan city in the world, is surrounded by mountains to its west and south-west, the most notable among them being the famous Mount Fuji, whose snow-capped peak forms the most instantly recognizable landmark of Tokyo.